 Installing Insulation in Timber Frame Walls

 The most common method for insulating timber frame walls is to use a foil-faced foam board or a glass/mineral wool.
 This is often combined with a foil blanket to enhance the U-values.
 The insulation is placed between the timber studs, and a vapour barrier is installed to cover it.
+Proper installation methods are crucial to ensure the insulation performs effectively and maintains the structural integrity of the walls.

 We recommend to wait until the timber frame reaches a humidity content lower than 20%.
 Additionally, the building should be weather tight before installing insulation.